Fords Keeping you Safe

 Pre-Collision Assist with Pedestrian Detection

-Over the years, Ford has taken huge steps to making your life and everyone around you a little safer.
+Over the years, Ford has taken huge steps to make your life and everyone around you a little safer.
 According to the National Highway Traffic Safety Administration, one pedestrian is injured every eight minutes in a vehicle crash.
 In 2014 4, 884 pedestrians died, and an estimated 65, 000 injured, in the United States.
 Ford has a nifty feature called Pre-Collision Assist with Pedestrian Detection which has been launched on the new 2017 Ford Fusion.
 Not only can an accident occur when a driver is distracted but even when a pedestrian is distracted.
 They have now been named “Petextrians” – people walking while texting.

-Ford new Pre-Collision assist with Pedestrian Detection can help predict the movement of a pedestrian to help reduce the chances of a frontal collision.
+Ford new Pre-Collision Assist with Pedestrian Detection can help predict the movement of a pedestrian to help reduce the chances of a frontal collision.
 Many cities across the world have taken big strides to help prevent such an avoidable situation.

 - Rexburg, Idaho – Law passed in 2011 against texting while crossing the street.
 Anyone who gets caught will get fines $50.